How to tell a story

 3. Cinderella (rise, fall, rise)

-Another common arc that follows the Hero's journey, found common in Disney movies with happy endings.
+Another common arc that follows the hero's journey, found common in Disney movies with happy endings.

 I came back from vacation and the design wasn't what I made.
 Teammates and leadership were angry.
 I tried to mediate all sides, and proposed these solutions.
 The solutions were reluctantly agreed upon.
 We showed small wins, and then turned up the speed.
 In the end, everybody walked away happy.